Why should I enroll?

 Can I get credit?

 Upon successful completion of a course, all participants will receive a certificate endorsed by the Dean and Faculty Director.
-Current undergraduate or graduate students may receive academic credit for completion of this program, and interested students should consult their respective home institutions.
+Some undergraduate or graduate students may receive academic credit for completion of this program, and interested students should consult their respective home institutions.

 Who can enroll?